Troubleshooting Snowpipe

 It is a known issue that the time values inserted using these functions can be a few hours earlier than the LOAD_TIME values returned by the COPY_HISTORY function or the COPY_HISTORY view.

-It is recommended to query METADATA$START_SCAN_TIME instead, which provides a more accurate representation of record loading.
+Use the copy option INCLUDE_METADATA with METADATA$START_SCAN_TIME instead, which provides a more accurate representation of record loading.
+For more information, see CREATE PIPE examples.

 Error: Integration {0} associated with the stage {1} cannot be found